rcoutin/TechTalk-SonarQube/README.md

 Here are some of the features that Sonarqube offers -

 **Centralized Dashboard** - An interface that provides a unified status of the projects code quality trends.
-This interface can be installed locally as a **SonarQube Server** or on the cloud using **SonarCloud**.
-Both have their own benefits and limitations.
 **QualityGate** - Customize parameters that gauge the quality of code, as per your organizational thresholds.
 **External Integration** - Sonarqube integrates well with several popular Build Systems like Maven, Gradle and Ant, and Continuous Integration Engines like Jenkins, Travis CI, AppVeyor and more.
 **REST API** - Sonarqube's web API can be used to automatically provision a SonarQube project and also monitor the scanning process.

 ### Benefits
 * **Fast and Scalable:** You can easily scale the SonarCloud as the size of the project grows.
 No hassels for the user since it is entirely on the cloud and it automatically handles scalability.
-* **Thousands of rules:** Thanks to powerful static code analyzers, you can monitor an array of rules and can easily track down bugs and other quality issues easily.
+* **Thousands of rules:** Thanks to powerful static code analyzers, you can monitor an array of rules and can easily track down bugs and other quality issues.
 * **Deep code analysis:** SonarCloud can explore all your source files, whether in branches or pull requests, to reach a green quality gate and promote the build.
 This makes it really handy to use in huge teams where each team commits to a separate branch, so that the code can be properly analyzed before it can be merged into the master branch.
 * **Support for 16 languages:** It supports a variety of languages like Java, JS, C#, C/C++, Objective-C, TypeScript, Python, ABAP, PLSQL, T-SQL etc, so it is pretty flexible and can be appied over an array of projects.

 ### Limitations
 * **Cost:** Its greatest con is its plugins cost in regards to certain languages, as well as the cost of licensing the enterprise model.
 Developers who produce millions of lines of code a year will be shelling out up to $62,000 per year to use the software, depending on output, and costs per year for huge, high availability database applications could reach $1 million per year
 * **SonarQube is not a build tool:** There are several tools out there like Maven, Ant, Gradle etc. that do a perfect job on that field.
 SonarQube expects that before you analyze a project it has been already compiled and built by your favorite build tool.

+### What it is not!

-* **SonarQube is not a code coverage tool:** It's integrated with the most popular test coverage tools like JaCoCo, Cobertura, PHPUnit etc. but it doesn’t compute code coverage itself.
+* **SonarQube is not a code coverage tool:** It is integrated with the most popular test coverage tools like JaCoCo, Cobertura, PHPUnit etc. but it does not compute code coverage itself.
 It reads pre-generated unit test report files and displays them in an extremely convenient dasboard.
-* **SonarQube is not a code formatter:** It’s not allowed to modify your code in any way.
-However you can get formatting suggestions by enabling the CheckStyle, CPPCheck, ScalaStyle rules you want to follow.
+* **SonarQube is not a code formatter:** It is not allowed to modify your code in any way.
+However, you can get formatting suggestions by enabling the CheckStyle, CPPCheck, ScalaStyle rules you want to follow.
 * **SonarQube is not a continuous integration system to run your nightly builds:** You can integrate it with the most popular CI Engines to apply Continuous Inspection but it’s not their replacement.

-### Setup
+### Components

-Upon

-Sonarqube consists of 4 components:
+SonarQube offers the following components that can be mixed and matched as per user requirements.

-1. One **SonarQube Server** starting 3 main processes:
+1) **SonarQube Server**

-    * a Web Server for developers, managers to browse quality snapshots and configure the SonarQube instance
-    * a Search Server based on Elasticsearch to back searches from the UI
-    * a Compute Engine Server in charge of processing code analysis reports and saving them in the SonarQube Database.
+The SonarQube server acts as an in-depth, yet user-friendly, dashboard for viewing code quality characteristics of projects.
+Internally, it is a collection of backend servers that enable developers, managers to visualize quality snapshots and configure the SonarQube instance.
+It consists of a Search Server based on ElasticSearch to back searches from the UI, and a Compute Engine Server in charge of processing code analysis reports and saving them in the SonarQube Database.
+The database also stores the configuration of the SonarQube instance (security, plugins settings, etc.) and the quality snapshots of projects, views, etc.

-2. One **SonarQube Database** to store:
-    * the configuration of the SonarQube instance (security, plugins settings, etc.)
-    * the quality snapshots of projects, views, etc.
-3. Multiple **SonarQube Plugins** installed on the server, possibly including language, SCM, integration, authentication, and governance plugins
+Additionally, the server may also contain multiple **SonarQube Plugins**, including language, SCM, integration, authentication, and governance plugins.
+The REST API is also exposed by the server.

-4. One or more **SonarQube Scanners** running on your Build / Continuous Integration Servers to analyze projects
+These components are readily available to the user as a package from the download page.

+2) **SonarCloud**

+SonarCloud is a cloud-based alternative to the SonarQube server.
+It has all the features that the SonarQube server has to offer in addition to the minimal overhead of maintenance.
+SonarCloud is free for use with public repositories.

+3) **SonarQube Scanner**

+The SonarQube Scanner is the underlying computation engine that performs the static analysis of code.
+The above servers rely on data from the scanner.
+This scanner could be downloaded as a stand-alone application or used as a plugin on your Build / Continuous Integration Servers.

 Sonarqube requirements are briefly mentioned [here](./requirements.md).
 Sonarqube step-by-step installation guide is available [here](./setup.md).

 ## Integrating SonarQube with various CI Engines
 ### 1. Analyzing with SonarQube Scanner for Jenkins